 - Lock elements – One more useful feature is the capability to “lock” specified modules to abstain from accidentally altering a complete module.

-- Copy module style – Rather than duplicating a full-length module, Divi Builder allows you to copy fair-minded style.
+- Copy module style – Rather than duplicating a full-length module, Divi Builder allows you to copy a fair-minded style.

 - Inline text editing is a special feature of Divi Builder, which is not available in Beaver Builder.